 A summary of this information is sent to parents/carers at least three times per year in the form of a gradebook report.
 We actively encourage parents to contact the school to discuss any issues that these reports might raise.

-The reports we issue are simple to understand and clear in what they show.
-They show whether each learner is working at, above or below expectations in each subject they are studying.
-They also provide information on learners’attitudes to learning.
+The gradebook reports we issue are simple to understand and clear in what they show.
+They show how each learner is performing in relation to their targets, whilst also providing important information about their attitudes to learning in each subject area.

 We hope that this gives you an overview of our approaches to assessment and reporting at Kepier.
 If you have any further queries, please do not hesitate to contact us.